grey-area/pdoc-example/README.md

-This is an example repository of a Python package with CI/CD to build and deploy pdoc API documentation and additional manually provided documentation for both [GitHub](#GitHub) and [GitLab](#GitLab).
+This is an example repository of a Python package with CI/CD to build and deploy pdoc API documentation and additional manually provided documentation for both GitHub and GitLab.

+# Pdoc and Its Use in This Example.

 The [pdoc documentation is here](https://pdoc.dev/docs/pdoc.html).

 For the API documentation, types are taken from type hints, with docstrings being used for descriptive documentation.

 There's an assumption that the root directory contains one Python package.
-There are more details on that in the [GitHub](#GitHub) and [GitLab](#GitLab) sections below.
+There are more details on that in the GitHub and GitLab sections below.

 To include other manually generated documentation content, add it to the `__init__py` as a top level docstring, and include other Markdown files from there using reStructuredText's .. include::.
 There's an example in the `__init__.py` in this project.
 ```

-# GitHub
+# GitHub CI/CD

 The following files are specific to GitHub CI/CD: `./.github/workflows/docs.yml`.